Texas Tech 42, Iowa State 35

 Sam Richardson completed 15-of-38 passes for 168 yards, including a late touchdown pass to E.J.
 Bibbs, and added 49 rushing yards for Iowa State (1-4, 0-2).
 The Red Raiders outgained the Cyclones, 666-311.

-Webb had touchdown passes to Jakeem Grant and Eric Ward in the first quarter but the Cyclones answered each of Texas Tech’s first-half touchdowns, including Jarvis West’s 95-yard kickoff return to tie the game at 7.
-Iowa State’s Jeff Woddy tied it at 21 with a 3-yard run with 2:57 left before halftime.
+Webb had touchdown passes to Jakeem Grant and Eric Ward in the first quarter but the Cyclones answered each of Texas Tech’s first-half touchdowns, which included Jarvis West’s 95-yard kickoff return to tie the game at 7.
+Iowa State’s Jeff Woody tied it at 21 with a 3-yard run with 2:57 left before halftime.

 Webb’s third touchdown pass went to Bradley Marquez in the third quarter and Washington scored from 12-yards out for a 35-21 Red Raider lead early in the fourth quarter.
 Iowa State got within a touchdown twice, including Bibbs’ 16-yard catch with 1:54 left, but couldn’t recover a late onside kick.

-Note: (Updated: ADDED: over record for Texas Tech CORRECTED: Jeff Woody’s name in 3rd graph)